 Risk assessments are commissioned where necessary so that recommendations can be made on whether action should be taken to protect the safety of the blood supply and other donated products.
-Risk assessments are provided to the Joint Professional Advisory Committee (JPAC) of the UK Blood Services.
+Risk assessments are provided to the Joint Professional Advisory Committee (JPAC) of the UK Blood Services and the National Institute for Biological Standards and Controls (NIBSC).
 Members of JPAC review and discuss risk assessments and any recommendations made by SACTTI, together with aspects such as possible implications for other areas, such as transplantation of organs and tissues, and agree on an appropriate course of action.
 The agreed action is then circulated to the four UK Blood Services which then consider the operational and financial implications of the recommendation and formulate an action plan.

-Risk assessments are prepared by experts in the field, and concentrate on the epidemiological and scientific aspects of each new/ emerging infection assessed.
+Risk assessments are prepared by experts in the field, and concentrate on the epidemiological and scientific aspects of each new/emerging infection assessed.
 Particular attention is paid to the UK situation and any information or data relevant to the UK population and blood supply, taking account of peer-reviewed publications, scientific presentations at meetings, and additional information or data which might be available although not yet published, from as wide a field as possible.
-Other published risk assessments, such as those produced by the European Communicable Diseases Centre (ECDC) and the UK Human and Animal Infections Risk assessment group (HAIRS) are used where available.
+Other published risk assessments, such as those produced by the European Communicable Diseases Centre